Family & Consumer Sciences

 ServSafe Manager Training Course

-Mark your calendars for the next ServSafe Manager Training Course this fall.
+Mark your calendars for the next ServSafe Manager Training Course this spring.
 Call Christa Campbell at 706-283-2037 for more details.

 Walk Georgia is a web-based fitness program designed to encourage activity and exercise!
 Participate individually or within a group.

 Radon is a colorless, tasteless and odorless gas that can cause lung cancer.
 It occurs naturally and is released into the soil, easily entering buildings through the foundation.
 The only way to know if you have radon is to test.

 Tips on how to make environmentally-conscious decisions and live green!

 Make healthy food and lifestyle choices on a budget.
 This series of eight, interactive lessons includes activities and recipe demonstrations.

 UGA Extension provides entity-approved training to help child care providers meet state licensing requirements.
 Check the calendar for training events near you.

 Establishing, maintaining, and protecting Your Good Credit can save you thousands of dollars over time.
 This series will teach you the basics of credit reports and scores.

 Search for budgeting apps for your smartphone and you will find options for almost every type of spender or saver.
 Budgeting apps can be a helpful money management tool.
 Be sure to keep your personal and financial information safe by choosing a secure app.